jr-torres/analytics-portfolio/README.md

 ---

-_“Turning workforce data into actionable insights — one dataset at a time.”_
+_“Turning data into actionable insights — one dataset at a time.”_